Honestly, I never look forward to whenever my church does a 21-day fast to kick off the year.

 I keep trying year after year to raise the spiritual bar, but haven’t quite nailed it (yet).
 What I have nailed is a few practical pointers that I hope will help on your next fast.

-There’s no spiritual benefit to just not eating.
+There’s no spiritual benefit to just not eating or avoiding sugary foods.
 So don’t get too caught up in the details of what (you’re fasting) and forget the why (deeper intimacy with Christ).

 That’s why I recommend a food and reverse fast.

 In short, a reverse fast is when you intentionally make time during your day to seek God more than you would typically.
 Where people tend to spend most of their time focused on the food-aspect of a fast, a reverse fast reverses the priorities and places it on God.